pettazz/pettazz.com/2023/index.md

   <h1><small>February</small></h1>

+  <p>Okay so I realized after I already had it that I could hook this thing up to my <a href="https://docs.flipperzero.one/gpio-and-modules" target="_blank">Flipper Zero's GPIO pins</a> and have a mobile gas testing experience.
+Seeing that the built in app for GPIO seems to only be about outputting to addresses, and this <a href="https://github.com/NaejEL/flipperzero-i2ctools" target="_blank">I2C tools app</a> is pretty basic, I figure this is likely a "build my own specific app" situation.
+It's about the same time that I realize I don't actually know how I2C works practically and haven't written C in nearly 15 years.
+Uh oh!</p>

+  <p>Detour Detour: I decided to get a CO<sub>2</sub> sensor.
+Why?
+Well, you see I read <a href="https://www.theatlantic.com/health/archive/2023/02/carbon-dioxide-monitor-indoor-air-pollution-gas-stoves/672923/" target="_blank">an article about a lady who got one and it ruined her life</a>.
+So I instantly, without a moment's hesitation, decided, "Cool!
+Me next!"
+Of course, being the way that I am, I won't spend $80 to buy one that already works, but I will end up spending probably three times as much and infinitely more of my limited time on this earth to hack one together instead!
+I decided to go with the <a href="https://www.adafruit.com/product/4867" target="_blank">the Adafruit SCD-30 here</a> and hook it up to my Raspberry Pi, using their demo scripts to get it working.
+Lucky for me it turns out I don't have cognitively impairing levels of CO<sub>2</sub> in my house, so I guess I have to find another excuse for... all this.</p>

+  <p>Detour: I have an idea for another simple one-off website that shows you one important thing, but this time it's actually useful.
+I won't write out the full idea here in case Intellectual Property Thieves are looking for easy targets (this will obviously make me fantastically wealthy, somehow), but I will still talk about the details of each step as I go like anything else.
+I don't intend to actually do it until I finish with Fart Depot dot Biz, but I did some poking around today to see if it's even possible and pick out a name and domain and all that stuff.</p>

+  <p>I drew a few more menu elements today with the intention of replacing some or maybe all of the Font Awesome icons with my hand drawn ones, and boy!
+Did that look like shit!
+Wow!
+Nevermind!
+Yikes!</p>

   <p>Slightly better homepage, still doesn't really do it for me but I can't figure out why so I suppose it'll be fine for now.</p>

   <p>I have this completely abstract idea in my head for a wild doodle behind the logo on the home page, so I've started working on that and also started realizing that it's going to take a while to become what I want it to!
 But it's really just mindless intricate doodlin' so it's a nice way to spend some time, actually.</p>